Heat kernel analysis on diamond fractals: Introduction

 \section{Introduction}

-What can one get out of an explicit formula?
-The present paper illustrates how having an explicit expression of the \textit{heat kernel} can be used to extract information about the natural diffusion process that occurs on a \textit{generalized diamond fractal}.
-Generalized diamond fractals, see Figure~\ref{F:D33}, arise as a generalization of a hierarchical lattice model that appears in the physics and geometry literature~\cite{Yan88,HK10,AC17}.
-They constitute a parametric family of compact metric measure spaces, which despite presenting some non-standard geometric features, happen to admit a rather explicit expression for its corresponding heat kernel~\cite{AR18}.
+The present paper investigates the behavior of intrinsic heat diffusion processes in \textit{generalized diamond fractals} through the study of their associated \textit{heat kernel}.
+These fractals constitute a parametric family of compact metric measure spaces that arises as a generalization of a hierarchical lattice model appearing in the physics and geometry literature~\cite{Yan88,HK10,AC17}.
+With a structure reminiscent of the scale irregular fractals treated in~\cite{BH97}, they present some additional non-standard geometric features that make them a relevant object of study.
+Specially because diamond fractals happen to admit a heat kernel with a rather explicit expression~\cite{AR18}, they are most suitable to analyze non-standard model behaviors.

 Due to their wide range of applications, there is an extensive literature concerning the investigation of heat kernels from different points of view~\cite{JL01,DS01,Gri06,Hof06,Dun12}.
-In this paper, we will pay special attention to the rich interplay between analysis, probability and geometry that comes into light through the study of functional inequalities and estimates related to them, see e.g.~\cite{SC10,BGL14} and references therein.
-One of the main reasons to investigate this type of questions in the particular setting of generalized diamond fractals is that these spaces, which arise as inverse limits of metric measure graphs, see Figure~\ref{F:D33}, lack regularity properties such as \textit{volume doubling} or \textit{uniformly bounded degree}, that are often assumed in the literature~\cite{BCG01,BCK05,CK15,CJKS17}.
-In this regard, the investigations carried out here provide the starting point of a larger research program, where diamond fractals may be considered as model spaces towards a classification of inverse limit spaces by means of the heat semigroup.
+In this paper, special attention is paid to the rich interplay between analysis, probability and geometry that comes to light through the study of functional inequalities and estimates related to them, see e.g.~\cite{SC10,BGL14} and references therein.
+One of the main reasons to investigate this type of question in the particular setting of generalized diamond fractals is that these spaces, which may be described via inverse limits of metric measure graphs, see Figure~\ref{F:D33}, lack regularity properties such as \textit{volume doubling} or \textit{uniformly bounded degree}, that are often assumed in the literature~\cite{BCG01,BCK05,CK15,CJKS17}.

+One of the aims of the paper is thus to set the starting point of a larger research program , where diamond fractals may be considered as model spaces towards a classification of inverse limit spaces in terms of their heat semigroup properties.
 On the one hand, this would contribute to the existing research carried out by Cheeger-Kleiner from a more purely geometric point of view in~\cite{CK13,CK15}.
-On the other hand, some of this analysis may be transferred to direct limits of metric measure graphs, so-called \textit{fractal quantum graphs}~\cite{ARKT16}.
+On the other hand, some of this analysis may transfer to direct limits of metric measure graphs, so-called \textit{fractal quantum graphs}~\cite{ARKT16}.